microservicesday/app/README.md

-# app
+## Microservices Day App

-A native application to support the Microservices Day events
+This is an app to support the Microservices day events.
+It is a fiarly standard Ionic that currently only supports iOS devices.